6 Mistakes That Ruin Dinner Rolls (and How to Fix Them)

 Did everything right but your rolls look dull?
 You may have forgotten the egg wash.
 Egg wash gives baked goods a golden shine and can also help toppings to adhere.
 Dinner rolls get toppings?!
 They can!
 A sprinkle of wheat bran, cornmeal or chopped nuts is a nice addition to a dinner roll.
 If they're already baked and they look pale and dry, a drizzle of melted butter or a bit of olive oil can help shine them up right before serving.

 Pulling together a holiday dinner is enough work as it is.
 If the thought of tinkering around with homemade dinner rolls on top of everything else is sending you over the edge, trust us, we get it.
 Luckily, dinner rolls can (and should!) be made ahead.
 You can cook them to completion and then gently reheat them in a warm oven.
 Or make the dough, refrigerate it to slow down the rising process, then bake them when you have free oven space.
-No oven space?
-You can even make dinner rolls in your slow cooker.
-You won't get that crispy finish without a little time in the oven under the broiler, but the slow cooker is a great option when your oven is occupied.
 If you're way on top of your game, dinner rolls—both raw dough and fully cooked rolls—freeze beautifully (freezing doesn't kill the yeast!).
 If you're freezing raw dough, portion it out into balls, but freeze it before it begins to rise.
 If you're freezing cooked rolls, make sure they're cooled completely before they hit your freezer to prevent freezer burn.

 Learn about more Thanksgiving mistakes you can fix.